mariahlee/encode-project/README.md

-# Functional Characterization of Novel lncRNAs in T Cell Activation
+# Functional Characterization of lncRNAs in T Cell Activation

 This repository contains the complete bioinformatics pipeline to identify novel long non-coding RNAs (lncRNAs) from human T cell RNA-seq data and to infer their biological function through differential expression, co-expression network analysis, and functional enrichment.